Proto-Yoruboid language

 Proto-Yoruboid is the reconstructed common ancestor of the Yoruboid languages, a subgroup of the Volta-Niger languages.
 It was likely spoken in what is now Nigeria and the confluence of the Niger River and Benue River.
-The ancestors of the Proto-Yoruboid speakers lived in the southern part of the Niger River Valley region for over 3 millenia.
-It split off from its neighbors in Volta-Niger about 3,000 years ago during a time of eastward migration.
+The ancestors of the Proto-Yoruboid speakers lived in the southern part of the Niger River Valley region for over three millennia.
+It split off from its neighbors in Volta-Niger about 3,000 years ago during a time of westward migration.